RuikunZhou/Safe-ROA-dt-system/README.md

 ```

 The verification will output a summary of results.
-For example, here are the
-results we obtained on Pendulum Output Feedback using `pendulum_output_feedback_lyapunov_in_levelset.yaml`:
+For example:
 ```
 ############# Summary #############
 Final verified acc: 100.0% (total 8 examples)